d2l-ai/d2l-vi/chapter_linear-networks/softmax-regression-scratch_vn.md

 ## Initializing Model Parameters
 -->

-## Khởi tạo các tham số của Mô hình
+## Khởi tạo các Tham số của Mô hình

 <!--
 As in our linear regression example, each example here will be represented by a fixed-length vector.